History of slavery in the Muslim world: Eunuchs

+Political uprisings

 Rebellion

 In some cases, slaves would join domestic rebellions or even rise up against governors.
-The most renowned of these rebellions was the Zanj Rebellion.

-The Zanj Revolt took place near the city of Basra, located in southern Iraq, over a period of fifteen years (869–883 AD).
-It grew to involve over 500,000 slaves imported from across the Muslim empire, and claimed over “tens of thousands of lives in lower Iraq”.
+The most renowned of these rebellions was known as the Zanj Rebellion.
+The Zanj Rebellion took place near the port city of Basra, located today in southern Iraq, over a period of fifteen years (869–883 AD).
+It grew to involve over 50,000 slaves imported from across the Muslim empire, and claimed over "tens of thousands of lives in lower Iraq".

 The revolt was said to have been led by Ali ibn Muhammad, who claimed to be a descendant of Caliph Ali ibn Abu Talib.
-Several historians, such as Al-Tabari and Al-Masudi, consider this revolt one of the “most vicious and brutal uprising[s]” out of the many disturbances that plagued the Abbasid central government.
+Several historians, such as Al-Tabari and Al-Masudi, consider and view this revolt as one of the "most vicious and brutal uprising[s]" out of the many disturbances that plagued the Abbasid central government.

+When the Russian general Konstantin Petrovich von Kaufmann and his army approached the city of Khiva during the Khivan campaign of 1873, the Khan Muhammad Rahim Khan II of Khiva fled to hide among the Yomuts, and the slaves in Khiva rebelled, informed about the imminent downfall of the city, resulting in the Khivan slave uprising.

+When Kaufmann's Russian army entered Khiva on 28 March, he was approached by Khivans who begged him to put down the ongoing slave uprising, during which slaves avenged themselves on their former enslavers.

+When the Khan returned to his capital after the Russian conquest, the Russian General Kaufmann presented him with a demand to abolish the Khivan slave trade and slavery, which he did.

 Political power

-Mamluks were slave-soldiers who were converted to Islam, and served the Muslim caliphs and the Ayyubid sultans during the Middle Ages.
+The Mamluks were slave-soldiers who were converted to Islam, and served the Muslim caliphs and the Ayyubid sultans during the Middle Ages.
 Over time, they became a powerful military caste, often defeating the Crusaders and, on more than one occasion, they seized power for themselves, for example, ruling Egypt in the Mamluk Sultanate from 1250 to 1517.

-European slaves

-Saqaliba is a term used in medieval Arabic sources to refer to Slavs and other peoples of Central, Southern, and Eastern Europe, or in a broad sense to European slaves under Arab Islamic rule.

-Through the Middle Ages up until the early modern period, a major source of slaves sent to Muslim lands was Central and Eastern Europe.
-Slaves of Northwestern Europe were also favored.
-The slaves captured were sent to Islamic lands like Spain and Egypt through France and Venice.
-Prague served as a major centre for castration of Slavic captives.
-The Emirate of Bari also served as an important port for trade of such slaves.
-After the Byzantine Empire and Venice blocked Arab merchants from European ports, Arabs started importing slaves from the Caucasus and Caspian Sea regions, shipping them off as far east as Transoxiana in Central Asia.
-Despite this, slaves taken in battle or from minor raids in continental Europe remained a steady resource in many regions.
-The Ottoman Empire used slaves from the Balkans and Eastern Europe.
-The Janissaries were primarily composed of enslaved Europeans.
-Slaving raids by Barbary Pirates on the coasts of Western Europe as far as Iceland remained a source of slaves until suppressed in the early 19th century.
-Common roles filled by European slaves ranged from laborers to concubines, and even soldiers.